 These suggestions hone in on certain situations where you might choose one security plugin over another.

-- For the best value – Sucuri Security, SecuPress, Jetpack, or iThemes Security.
+- For the best value – Sucuri Security, SecuPress, Jetpack, iThemes Security, or Shield Security.

 - If you want a free WordPress security plugin – All In One WP Security & Firewall, Sucuri Security (free version,) or Wordfence Security.

 - If you’re looking for a security plugin for beginners – All In One WP Security & Firewall, Security Ninja, or Defender.

-- When you require a more advanced brute force protection plugin – WP fail2ban.
+- When you require a more advanced brute force protection plugin – WP fail2ban or Astra.

 - If you’d like two-factor authentication – Google Authenticator – Two Factor Authentication.